alexandergall/packet-broker-nixpkgs/README.md

 packages required by it and installs the slice for the currently running kernel.

+Note that this will install the principal release.
+If there are any updates for the release available, they have to be installed separately with `--update-release`.

 This operation is completely safe, reversible and does not affect the running service.
 It only installs the packages and makes them available for activation with the `--switch-to-generation` option.